megleyland/curse_hypothesis_testing/README.md

-# curse
+# The Strictly Curse
-Potential project testing the validity of the so-called Strictly Curse.
+A first project in web-scraping, with the aim of hypothesis-testing whether the divorce rate of celebrities is increased by their participation on the show Strictly Come Dancing.